supeffective/dextracker-local/README.md

 This webapp is just a Pokédex tracker, not a Living Dex Box Organizer.
 If you're looking for a Living Dex Box Organizer check out our main, cloud based project: [supereffective.gg](https://supereffective.gg/).

+## TODO

+- [ ] Put filters back together with the main state, or export both stores in the JSON
+- [ ] Add a "Mark all as seen" toggle button
+- [ ] Add a "Mark all as caught" toggle button
+- [ ] Add a "Mark all as shiny" toggle button

 ## Tech Stack

 - Bun as a JS runtime, bundler and package manager